 This was not a subtle effect: As the color intensified on the dome, the sky demanded to be seen in its new shade.
 My eyes, at times, throbbed.
 The group rimming the bench all around me laughed out loud as the colors grew more intense, whether out of joy or disbelief or maybe a little anxiety, as their eyes winged through what amounted to a visual roller coaster.

 This was Turrell’s work in its essence: an experiential sojourn where your own sight couldn’t be trusted to relay an accurate rendering of reality itself to your brain.
 That’s really the point, one Turrell has made with various installations over the years: With manipulations of light and form, what’s solid appears vapor, what seems flat has dimension.
 Reality and perception don’t square.
 The dome, a giant arc of white plaster over concrete, looks like a giant, formless expanse.
-The oculus — really, just a hole in the roof — appears projected.
+The oculus — really, just a hole in the roof — appears projected on to it.

 “C.A.V.U.” works with the space between day and night, where one folds into the other.
 Its arc, over either that last hour of daylight or darkness, is orchestrated.
 I kept thinking of it, in its spare, minimal beauty, as a visual embodiment of Eric Satie’s Gymnopedie No. 1 for piano.
 That is to say, for all the work’s stunning simplicity, its rhythms are particular, beginning to middle to end.
 As the sky grew darker, our journey drew to a close; the dome brightened to a crescendo of almost blinding white, and the oculus appeared as a flat, solid disk of inky black, with no color or feature or hint of anything to suggest the world beyond.

 It was the oddest feeling: Of being emptied out and filled up at once.
-In the wondrous perplexity of that confusion, I noticed Turrell, who happened to be there with us that night, drawing himself up to leave.
+In the wondrous perplexity of that moment, I noticed Turrell, who happened to be there with us that night, drawing himself up to leave.
 The group rose with him, in a standing ovation.

 I did, too.